 - Sales and media report

 - Company updates.
-The management shares the goals for the company on social media platforms.
-They incorporate future prospects and what things have been and what can be learnt.
+The management shares the goals of the company on social media platforms.
+They incorporate future prospects and what things have been and what can be learned.

 11 Months Out